-Click here to find some helpful websites that allow you to search for apartments that are pet friendly, as well as some pet-friendly properties.
+The following guidelines may be helpful in your search for an apartment that allows pets.
+See below for some helpful websites that allow you to search for apartments that are pet friendly, as well as pet-friendly properties.

 - Give yourself enough time!
 Start your search as soon as you know you need to move.

-- Stay away from larger rental communities with no pet policies – it is harder for them to make exceptions – try individual home and condominium owners.
+- Stay away from larger rental communities with no pet policies as it is harder for them to make exceptions.
+Try individual home and condominium owners instead.

-Finding an apartment that will accept your pet often depends on your ability to market yourself as a responsible pet owner.
+Finding an apartment that will accept your pet often depends on your ability to market yourself as a responsible companion animal owner.
 Here are some suggestions on how to put your and your pet’s best paw forward.

 - Write a pet resume.
-Include information about the age of your pet, whether you spayed or neutered, personal hygiene and behavioral (training background, character traits)description of your pet and about you as a pet owner.
+Include information about the age of your pet, whether the pet is spayed or neutered, and a behavioral description (e.g., training background, character traits).
 Be sure to include your veterinarian’s name and phone number along with other personal references.

 - Ask for a letter of recommendation from your veterinarian, former landlords, and neighbors to document that you are a responsible pet owner.

-- Documentation that your pet is spayed/neutered, vaccinated against rabies, and up to date on veterinary care.
+- Provide documentation that your pet is spayed or neutered, vaccinated against rabies, and up to date on veterinary care.

 - Offer to let your prospective landlord meet your pet and see your current apartment.

-- Offer to pay a reasonable pet-damage deposit or secure liability insurance to cover the cost of any pet-related damage.
+- Offer to pay a security deposit or secure liability insurance to cover the cost of any pet-related damage.

-- Offer to accept a short term lease where your landlord can see if you and your pet are acceptable as long term tenants.
-Make sure you get in writing the terms of the short term lease and advance notification time requirements.
+- Offer to accept a short term lease where your landlord can see if you and your companion animal are acceptable as long-term tenants.
+Make sure you get in writing the terms of the short-term lease and advance notification time requirements.

 - Offer to negotiate an addendum to the lease that indicates what the landlord expects of you and your animal.

-- Market yourself – pet owners are more likely to stay put since pet friendly housing is difficult to find.
-Let prospective landlords know that you understand their concerns and agree that living with a pet is not a right but a privilege that you take very seriously.
+- Market yourself.
+Pet owners are more likely to stay put since pet friendly housing is difficult to find.
+Let prospective landlords know that you understand their concerns and agree that living with a companion animal is not a right but a privilege that you take very seriously

 Working with Housing Management on a Pets-Allowed Policy

-Download our Guidelines for Responsible Pet Ownership — an model agreement between management and tenants about responsible pet ownership.
+Download our Guidelines for Responsible Pet Ownership, a model agreement between management and tenants about responsible pet ownership.